 His friend nodded.
 "Just… think about it.
 That's not so much to ask, right?"
 One hand rose to give Yamato's shoulder an uncertain pat, a grating semblance of familiarity, as he turned to leave.
 "Not so you can choose.
 So you can stop feeling like you have to."

 After he was gone, Yamato stayed in the hall, starting another cigarette, his idle hand tapping an erratic rhythm on the old guitar case.
-Trying to think and not to think at the same time.
+Trying to think and not think at the same time.
 He was miserable.

 The day of the campout dawned pearly blue and warm, with a pleasant light breeze that danced through the grass and tree branches, tasting almost like autumn.
 It would be hot as ever by noon at the latest, Daisuke knew, but by then they'd be at the camp cooling off in the lake.
 For once he was up early, things packed, and waiting outside on the concrete with Taichi and Hikari, both of whom had their necks craned so far out in search of Ishida Hiroaki's RV that they looked close to tipping over.

-They made a big group – twelve campers plus Hiroaki (although he'd only grunted and looked surly, Yamato insisted his dad was happy they'd badgered him into playing chaperone; it gave him an excuse to hide out on the water and fish).
+They made a big group – eleven campers plus Hiroaki (although he'd only grunted and looked surly, Yamato insisted his dad was happy they'd badgered him into playing chaperone; it gave him an excuse to hide out on the water and fish).
 The RV could take eight besides the driver, so the entire junior team would crowd in, plus Taichi.
 Sora would follow in her mother's car with Mimi, Jou and Koushirou.

 The RV rolled up just as Daisuke began to think about grabbing hold of his friends' shirttails before they made like dominoes (or, alternatively, giving them a nudge toward the inevitable.
 He always got antsy when he had to wait around).
 Hiroaki reached across and pushed open the passenger door.
 Dark smudges ringed his eyes and his chin was shaven unevenly, but beneath his floppy hat with the herring emblem he looked as close to "cheerful" as he ever did.
 "Riding shotgun, Taichi?
 My son's abandoned me for his friends."